StigNygaard/lastfm-widgets/services/README.md

 Notice, it is recommended to use widget [v1.13 or newer](https://github.com/StigNygaard/lastfm-widgets/releases "Get latest version of the Tracks widget").
 If you are using version 1.11 or older, it is [a good idea](https://github.com/StigNygaard/lastfm-widgets/issues/4) to set the `ignorebots` attribute on the widget.

 ### Local development
-[Install Deno](https://docs.deno.com/runtime/getting_started/installation/) if you don't already have it.
-Also make sure to have the necessary environment variables (above) defined in your local setup.
-For example by adding them to a `.env` file in the root of the repository.
+[Install Deno](https://docs.deno.com/runtime/getting_started/installation/) if you haven't already done that.
+Next, make sure to have the relevants of above-mentioned environment variables defined in your local setup (including `webpage_show=demo` if you want the demo-page to play with).
+For example by adding the variables to a `.env` file in the root of the repository.
 Then...

 Run locally with: